beyondstorage/beyond-ctl/docs/rfcs/82-add-tee-support.md

 ### What do we use to upload the content to the specified service?

-We use `multipart` uploads where the user can enter `--expect-size=xxx` to upload the approximate size of the file (128MiB by default).
+We use `multipart` uploads where the user can enter `--expected-size=xxx` to upload the approximate size of the file (128MiB by default).

 ## Compatibility